BakkerGames/GRIF/DAGS/SYNTAX.md

 Some functions take keys and operate directly on the dictionary, while other take values and operate on those values.
 Be careful of this, as `@true(key)` is always false (with no error) while `@true(@get(key))` gets the correct answer. `@truedata(key)` will work unless "key" contains a script that returns true or false.

-At times it might be necessary to add a leading space before the first `@` in a script value so it doesn't execute immediately. `@set(key,value)` is one such situation, when the value is to be stored as a script and not the answer.
-The value will need to be surrounded by double quotes and internal quotes escaped.
-The leading space is removed so it is later recognized as a script.
+At times it might be necessary to add quotes around script values so they don't execute immediately. `@set(key,value)` is one such situation, when the value is to be stored as a script and not the answer.
+The value will need to be surrounded by quotes and internal quotes escaped.

 Scripts are processed by Dags.RunScript(script, result), with "result" a StringBuilder parameter that will return all output.